 After graduating from Calhoun High School, I went to Johns Hopkins University to study creative writing.
 I wrote the first draft of Standing for Socks my senior year in a class called The Long Work.
 My classmates and professors provided invaluable support, encouragement, and criticism that helped shape Fara and her story.
 After graduating from the Writing Seminars program in 2005, I spent a year in London, England, reading, traveling, and getting my Masters in Children’s Literature at Roehampton University.

-I now live in a rowhouse in Baltimore, Maryland with my fantastic husband Grant, who I met on the Johns Hopkins table tennis team, and our five-year-old girl and three-year-old boy.
+I now live in a rowhouse in Baltimore, Maryland with my fantastic husband Grant, who I met on the Johns Hopkins table tennis team, and our seven-year-old girl and five-year-old boy.
 (We don’t play much ping pong anymore, but when we do Grant always wins.)
 I teach in the Johns Hopkins Odyssey program and run creative writing workshops for adults, teens, and children throughout the city.
 Most days, though, you can find me—for at least an hour or two—in a coffee shop, drinking hot chocolate and writing on my laptop.

 My first novel, Standing for Socks, was released in March 2009 from Atheneum/Simon & Schuster, and it was named one of Bank Street’s Best Books of the Year.
 It’s now available through Scholastic’s Book Clubs and Fairs.
 My second book, The Trouble with Mark Hopper, also came out in 2009, from Dutton, and was my first book to be translated–you can buy it in South Korea!
 My third book, Nerd Camp, was released in April 2011 from Atheneum.
 It was featured as a best summer novel for kids in The Washington Post and won the 2012 Cybils Award for middle grade fiction.
 It was runner-up for the Sunshine State Young Readers Award in 2016.
 The popular series continues with Nerd Camp 2.0 and a spinoff of bite-size books called Nerd Camp Briefs.
 And I can’t forget about The Short Seller, which was a must-read in Girls’ Life magazine and featured on NPR’s “Here and Now.”
 It also earned some high praise from actress and bestselling author Danica McKellar!